Family of 12-year-old boy critically injured in Deerfield hit-and-run offers $10K reward

 DEERFIELD, Ill. — Police in suburban Deerfield are searching for a hit-and-run driver who struck and critically injured a 12-year-old boy.

 The incident happened around 7 p.m.
 Friday near the intersection of Deerfield Road and Beverly Place.
-Police said when they arrived to the scene they found the boy, Chase Thompson, unconscious in the roadway.
+When they arrived to the scene, police said they found the boy, Chase Thompson, unconscious in the roadway.

-According to the Chicago Tribune, officials determined the driver struck Chase while driving westbound on Deerfield.
-The driver did not stop and continued going west.
+Officials determined the driver struck Chase while driving westbound on Deerfield.
+Chase's father, Thad Thompson, said a neighbor's camera shows the driver hit the brakes, then take off westbound on Deerfield Road.

-He was transported in critical condition to Condell Medical Center in Libertyville.
-He was later transferred to Lurie Children’s Hospital.
+Chase was transported in critical condition to Condell Medical Center in Libertyville and was later transferred to Lurie Children’s Hospital.

-Chase’s parents said he is autistic and non-verbal, and managed to get out of the family home without a coat or shoes.
+Chase’s parents said he is autistic and is non-verbal, and managed to get out of the family home without a coat or shoes.

 The boy’s family is offering a $10,000 reward to anyone providing information leading to the arrest of the driver, or to the driver if he or she surrenders to police.

+Chase is a sixth grader at Caruso Middle School in Deerfield.
+His father said he has extensive facial injuries, broken bones, bruised lungs, and isn't conscious yet.
+He also said he will need several facial reconstructive surgeries down the road.

+A GoFundMe page was created to raise money for Chase's medical expenses.

-Police are looking for the driver of a dark-colored Ford Escape with damage to its passenger side headlight.
+Police are looking for the driver of a dark-colored Ford Escape with damage to its passenger side headlight, fender and grill.

 Anyone with information is asked to call Deerfield police at 847-945-8636.